-- The Gripper needs to be properly secured before operating the robot. - Do not install or operate a Gripper that is damaged or lacking parts. - Never supply the Gripper with an alternative current source. - Make sure all cord sets are always secured at both ends, at the Gripper and at the robot. - Always satisfy the recommended keying for electrical connections. - Be sure no one is in the robot and/or Gripper path before initializing the robot's routine. - Always satisfy the Gripper payload. - Set the Gripper pinch force and speed accordingly, based on your application. - Keep fingers and clothes away from the Gripper while the power is on. - Do not use the Gripper on people or animals. - For welding applications, make sure there are no Gripper parts on the ground path of the welding power source.
+- The Gripper needs to be properly secured before operating the robot. - Do not install or operate a Gripper that is damaged or lacking parts. - Never supply the Gripper with an alternative current source. - Make sure all cord sets are always secured at both ends, at the Gripper and at the robot. - Always meet the recommended keying for electrical connections. - Make sure no one is in the robot and/or Gripper path before initializing the robot's routine. - Always meet the Gripper's payload specifications. - Set the Gripper's pinch force and speed accordingly, based on your application. - Keep fingers and clothes away from the Gripper while the power is on. - Do not use the Gripper on people or animals. - For welding applications, make sure there are no Gripper parts on the ground path of the welding power source.